New England Demolition & Salvage and other New Bedford highlights

 This past week I started a new job. Â It’s been going great and it’s super exciting to get to meet new people and learn new things. Â As I mentioned, I took a week off between jobs to relax, catch up on house stuff, and have some fun. Â On Thursday of that week, we went somewhere awesome: New Bedford.
 It is a sea-coast town about an hour and a half south of us.

 New England Demolition and Salvage had all manner of cool things.
+They are definitely one of the best companies for demolition.
 Like 100s of bathtubs

 Or toilets of every variety.

 Unfortunately we were on the hunt for a pair of pedestal sinks but no luck in that department.
 They looked pretty cleaned out and it’s actually cheaper to buy new.